phip1611/lowpass-filter/README.md

-# Rust: `no_std` digital low pass filter library
+# lowpass-filter

-This is a `no_std` Rust library for simple digital low pass filters.
-You can use it for example to get the low frequencies from a song.
+This is a `no_std` and `no_alloc` Rust library for simple digital low pass filters.
+You can use it, for example, to keep the low frequencies from a song for beat detection.

 ## Difference to `biquad`

-**⚠ TL;DR: Prefer crate `biquad` and use this crate only for educational purposes.** \
+**⚠ TL;DR: `biquad` might be a better option in some use-cases.** \

 This crate provides a basic and simple to understand, first order lowpass filter.
 The [biquad](https://crates.io/crates/biquad) crate offers second order filters, with higher accuracy.
-Due to my testing, a lowpass filter with `biquad` has the same computational costs as my crate, but offers a **better resolution for actually cutting of signals above the cut-off frequency while the preserved signal will be less attenuated**, compared to my filter implementation.
+From my testing, a lowpass filter created with `biquad` has higher computational costs as this crate, but offers a **better resolution for actually cutting of signals above the cut-off frequency while the preserved signal will be less attenuated**.

-For production, please use `biquad`.
+So for production use-cases, please also consider using `biquad`.
+You can run benchmark and check your data (e.g., by plotting) to make that decision.

 ## How to use
 ```rust